raze10339/Portfolio/README.md

+# Description
+React portfolio is a modern web application built with React and Vite.
+It serves as a portfolio showcase, including a contact form, resume page, project gallery, and more.
+This project is designed with a focus on performance, responsiveness, and accessibility, providing users with an engaging experience across devices.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.